 Navigating Ambiguity: Career Research Report 2014

-Career is changing, career strategies need to adapt
+Career is changing, career development strategies need to adapt

 The career landscape is characterized by two perspectives: